Dishing the dirt

 Pet hair removal

-Peter embeds cat hair into the carpet and, as with the dirt pick-up test, he allows the robot vacuum cleaner to run for 15 minutes.
+Matthew embeds cat hair into the carpet and allows the vacuum to run for six minutes.
 He rates the vacuums based on how much cat hair is left behind after the test.
 This is a visual assessment.

 Ease of use

 Robot vacuums are very easy to use and operate, so ease of use isn't scored.
-However, Peter will make comments about how easy it is to clean the dirt receptacle.
+However, Matthew will make comments about how easy it is to clean the dirt receptacle, which you can view in the good and bad points for each product in the comparison table.

 The overall score is made up of: